-In November 2014, Jacob T. Klein formed JT Klein Company, Inc. with the ambition to develop affordable and senior housing for Wisconsin's low-income families and seniors.
-Over the past 16 years Jacob has been involved with the development and construction of affordable and market rate apartments, independent senior apartments, assisted living and memory care.
+In November 2014, Jacob T. Klein formed JT Klein Company, Inc. with the ambition to develop senior apartments, assisted living and memory care.
 Jacob's role includes site identification, market analysis, securing entitlements, sourcing debt and equity financing and construction project management.
-Between his experience with his former firm and with JT Klein Company, Jacob has developed over 1,350 units with project costs totaling over \$200,000,000.
+Between his experience with his former firm and with JT Klein Company, Jacob has developed over 1,650 units with project costs totaling over \$250,000,000.
 He has also served as construction project manager for over 600 of those units with construction contracts of exceeding \$60,000,000.